apache/daffodil-site/README.md

 Daffodil uses [gitpubsub](https://www.apache.org/dev/gitpubsub.html) for publishing to the website.
 The static content served via apache must be served in the ``content`` directory on the ``asf-site`` orphan branch.
-When the changes are merged into the master branch on GitHub, a GitHub action will automatically be triggered and it will perform the necessary steps to publish the site.
+When the changes are merged into the main branch on GitHub, a GitHub action will automatically be triggered and it will perform the necessary steps to publish the site.